Sustainable Development BA (Hons)

 • Exploring economics in a changing world

-You will also choose two further option modules from other humanities subjects.
+You will also choose two further option modules from across the Humanities subject area.

 Year 2 - DipHE